HaylzRandom/haylzrandom/README.md

 Front-end developer enthusiast with a passion of all things web development!

 - :uk: Born in Scotland and proud of it despite not living there for 10+ years!
+- :heart: Passionate about women in STEM
-- :seedling: Currently, I am learning TypeScript and Tailwind CSS
+- :seedling: Currently, I am learning TypeScript, Tailwind CSS and finishing up a Software Development Boot Camp at [Northcoders](https://northcoders.com/)!
 - :beach_umbrella: When I'm not coding, you can find me either chilling with video games or baking up a storm :cupcake:!
 - :envelope: You can reach me here: <hayley@haylzrandom.co.uk>